daniel-hall/SourceArchitecture/README.md

 }
 ```

-and here is a simplified example of a similar screen implemented as a UIViewController from a Storyboard:
+Here is a simplified example of an equivalent screen implemented as a UIViewController from a Storyboard:

 ```swift
 struct CoworkerStatus {
     let name: String